fabio-nukui/cookiecutter-jupyter-docker/README.md

-# Cookiecutter Docker Science
+# Cookiecutter Jupyter Docker

-Boilerplate for projects using jupyter notebooks
+Boilerplate for projects using jupyter notebooks in docker

 ## Requirements